 (Dr. Melanie uses this form as part of her functional medicine evaluations.)

 My parents and grandparents lived Ayurveda back in India.
 To them it wasn’t medicine, it was simply just the how they lived.
 When I called my grandmother years ago to tell her I discovered a fascinating healthcare system called Ayurveda, she laughed at me and said “What are you talking about?
 That’s not medicine.
 That’s just the way we lived back there.
 Simply and naturally!”
-Then I realized all her cooking techniques and tips she shared with me growing up were based on the science of Ayurveda.
+It was then I realized all her cooking techniques and tips she shared with me growing up were based on the science of Ayurveda.